Andrewpini/Time-sync-backend/README.md

   - Insert the correct database credentials in the `db.connect()` function call

-### Apply positioning algorithm
+### Apply positioning algorithm on demo data
 Perform the following steps to apply a positioning algorithm to data stored in a database
 - Run the SQL query in `db/create_table_positioning.sql` to create a demo table
+- Extract the content of `db/positioning_test_dump.zip`
-- Run the SQL queries in `db/positioning_test_dump.sql` to populate the demo table with real test data
+- Run the SQL queries in `db/positioning_test_dump.sql` to populate the demo table with real test data or import the same data using the CSV file
 - In a terminal, run `python processing/analysis/position_estimation.py`
 - Data will be fetched from the database, and after a while a graphical representation of the indoor environment will be shown.
   - The red dots are nodes, the green es the tags true position